disarm-platform/docs/api-docs/creating-and-deploying-functions/creating-and-deploying-a-new-algorithm-on-disarm-openfaas.md

-# Creating and deploying a new algorithm on DiSARM OpenFaas
+# Creating and deploying a new algorithm to OpenFaas

 ## Pre-requisites